telerik/teststudio-docs/docs/prerequisites/license-activation/activating-your-license.md

 When trying to activate a Test Studio license, you may discover that there are no seats available, although you have a purchased license.

 This can happen if the machine on which a Test Studio license was activated:

 - has been recently re-imaged
 - has been recently replaced
 - is not accessible anymore for whatever reason

 If the license was not deactivated while the machine was still active, you will notice that a seat from the purchased license is occupied for that computer.

-To be able to use that license seat again, you need to re-activate this license on the new machine - visit the <a href="/getting-started/installation/re-activating-your-license" target="_blank">Re-Activating License</a> article for a step-by-step guide.
+To be able to use that license seat again, you need to deactivate this license manually from your Telerik account - visit the <a href="/getting-started/installation/re-activating-your-license" target="_blank">Manual License Deactivation</a> article for a step-by-step guide.

 ### Connection Error